What are Google’s new link attributes?

 Do I need to change existing nofollows?

-If you are currently using no follow as a way to block sponsored links or to let Google know that you do not vouch for the page you linked to, Google will continue to support that.
-You don’t need to change any of the nofollow link that you already have.
+If you are currently using no follow to block sponsored links or to let Google know that you do not vouch for the page you linked to, Google will continue to support that.
+You don’t need to change any of the nofollow links you already have.

 Can I use multiple rel values on a single link?

-Yes, it is possible to use more than one real value on a single link.
-For instance, you can use the UGC and the sponsored attribute like this: rel=”ugc sponsored” To indicate that the link came from user-generated content that is sponsored.
-It’s also valid to use nofollow with the attributes to ensure backward compatibility with services that do not support the new attributes.
+Yes, using more than one real value on a single link is possible.
+For instance, you can use the UGC and the sponsored attribute like this: rel=” ugc sponsored” To indicate that the link came from sponsored user-generated content.
+Using nofollow with the attributes is also valid to ensure backward compatibility with services not supporting the new attributes.

 Do I need to change nofollows on ads and sponsored links?

-If you’re already using no follow for ads or sponsored links, you can continue to use no-follow as a method for flagging these links and avoid possible links game penalties.
+If you’re already using no follow for ads or sponsored links, you can continue to use no-follow to flag these links and avoid possible link game penalties.
 There is no need to change any existing lock-up.
 If you have systems that append this to new Lynx, they can continue to do so; however, it’s a good idea to switch to the real sponsored attribute win or if it is convenient for you.

-You do still need to flag ads or sponsored links to avoid possible link scheme penalties.
-Google prefers the use of sponsored rather than nofollow to flag these links, but either is fine, and they will be treated the same for this purpose.
+It would be best if you still flagged ads or sponsored links to avoid possible link scheme penalties.
+Google prefers using sponsored rather than nofollow to flag these links, but either is fine, and they will be treated the same for this purpose.

-That said any length that is an ad or sponsored should use either the sponsored attribute or the nofollow attribute.
-Google prefers the use of “sponsored” but considers “nofollow” and acceptable alternative.
+Any ad or sponsored length should use either the sponsored attribute or the nofollow attribute.
+Google prefers “sponsored” but considers “nofollow” as an acceptable alternative.

 When do these changes go into effect?